Documentation

 • Modify authentication credentials

-• Toggle active status
+• Toggle active/inactive status

 Delete a Hook: